spinnaker/spinnaker.io/content/en/docs/reference/architecture/load/index.md

 ---
 title: 'Life of a Deployment'
-linkTitle: 'LOAD'
 mermaid: true
-weight:
 description:
 ---

 {{< mermaid >}}
 sequenceDiagram

-Title: Life of a Deployment
+Title: Life of a deployment

 participant Deck
 participant Gate